Sublimation or vinyl? Which crafting method is right for your next project?

 Here’s how it’s done:

-4. Let the transfer cool before peeling it off, and admire your finished design!
+- Peel off the transfer paper and admire your finished design!

 Want a more detailed run-down of the process?
 Check out our guide to sublimating a tumbler next.